 Too much quality, of course, does not work.
 The ARD learned that piece of profound wisdom the hard way.
 When it launched another cultural and educational channel called Eins Plus in the 1980-s, hardly anyone watched it due to the quality overdose it delivered.
 Too intellectual.
 Too politically correct.
 So they dumped that channel and became part of 3sat, another culture channel established by the ZDF, in cooperation with the Austrian and Swiss neighbors.

 While quality usually does not pull the masses, trash apparently does.
 Those ‘Volksmusik’ shows and other non-intellectual broadcasts are extremely successful.
 But there are exceptions, meaning there are shows which deliver entertainment and quality at the same time.
 ‘Ina’s Nacht’ is a good example.
 Ina Müller, the show host, is an original in every way.

 The ARD also runs countless radio channels in all German provinces.
 Again, they outperform everyone else regarding the quality, with all of those live transmissions of three-hour Chopin, Mozart and Schubert concerts, but not necessarily what the quantity of listeners is concerned.
 Idiocy seems to be selling a lot better than quality, even on the radio.

-But the ARD and private broadcasters do share a huge problem: Netflix and other online services of its kind are increasingly threatening them.
+But the ARD and private broadcasters do share a huge problem: Netflix, Amazon Prime and other online services of this kind are increasingly threatening them.
 So are video broadcasts produced by newspapers, on their websites.
 If the traditional TV channels do not react, by coming up with more than just posting some of their shows on their websites, they might not exist much longer.